 a) Different commodities: power and natural gas;

-b) Different underlying assets: Spain, Portugal, France, Germany (for powerproducts) and Spanish virtual trading point “PVB-ES” (for natural gas products);
+b) Different underlying assets: Power: Spain, Portugal, France, Germany; Natural Gas: Spanish virtual trading point “PVB-ES” and spread between PVB-ES and TTF

 c) Different product types: futures, forwards, swaps and options on futures contracts;